|

 56.

-In a different part of the world, a less publicized event was about to
+In a different part of the shell, a less publicized event was about to

-circumstance of a royal coronation, but it would be equal in
+circumstance of a royal coronation, but it was equal in

 57. Nine days